ottototto/TNIVO/README.md

 If you wish to revert changes made by TNIVO, you can click the "Reverse" selection active and click "Organize".
 This will revert previous actions made by TNIVO.
 **IMPORTANT** -- Revert uses the tnivo.log file to see what changes were made so **do not** delete it unless you're completely certain everything is alright.

+## Features

+### Directory Selection: Users can select a directory whose files they want to organize.
+### Regular Expression Pattern: Users can input a regular expression pattern to match file names.
+Files with names that match the pattern will be moved into a subdirectory named after the first group in the pattern.
+### Dry Run: Users can perform a dry run to see what changes would be made without actually making them.
+### Reverse: Users can move files back to the main directory and remove empty subdirectories.
+### Progress Bar: The application displays a progress bar to show the progress of the file organization process.
+### Log Display: The application displays a log of the actions it takes.
+### Theme Selection: Users can select a theme for the application.
+There are three themes available: Dark, Green, and Light.
+### Regex Profiles: Users can save and load regular expression profiles for later use.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.